So today is my 15th Oggsday. I’ve been a member of discogs.com for a decade and a half.

 I still consider discogs as a good hobby and feel the sense of community (at least with a few selected individuals), but it’s hard not to be discouraged with the way things are going now.

-Yes, indeed, what of the data capture drones community of sellers and users?
+Yes, indeed, what of the data capture drones community of users?

-There be pirates and wanna-be lounge singers on this ship, too.
+Yes, there are pirates and wanna-be lounge singers on this ship, too.
+And snowflakes.

 A degree of belligerence is always required when engaging in peer review but as of late those who do so “too aggressively” are booted once others complain.
 When we bickered and argued, we did so with a common goal.
 We shook hands and agreed to disagree.

-Only the fewest users actively go on search-and-destroy missions against erroneous entries whilst only the bravest of souls venture into the toxic environment of the forums should they encounter issues not covered by the guidelines — or when a mass-edit is needed.
+Scarce are the users who actively go on search-and-destroy missions against erroneous entries whilst only the bravest of souls venture into the toxic environment of the forums should they encounter issues not covered by the guidelines — or when a mass-edit is needed.
+Two other dismayed users wrote:

 Nowadays there are only two reasons left why I’m still here: a) there simply (still!) isn’t a better tool for cataloguing my collection, and b) selling records I no longer want is nice and easy.
 And that’s it.
 I no longer care about the countless pending submissions, the endless queue of merge requests, or tens of thousands releases marked “NMC”.
 Been there, done that.